Synapse-Flux-Lab/rag-loom/docs/docs/getting-started/infrastructure.md

 ## Environment Variables and Defaults

+Four primary groups of settings control how the platform behaves.
+Start with `.env` to override the defaults shown here.

+### Platform & Runtime

 | Variable | Default | Purpose |
 | --- | --- | --- |
 | `PROJECT_NAME` | `RAG Loom API` | Branding for generated docs and metadata. |